-In reviewing the various trench studies of the Wasatch Fault scarps, there does not appear to be compelling evidence that there has been a post-Bonneville multi-segment event.
-This means that at least the last 15ky have not seen a multi-segment event, whereas during the Lake Bonneville period, the longest interval between events was about 10ky, and most intervals were shorter.
-One possibility is that the underlying pattern of multisegment earthquakes is still there, and lake isostasy just forced it into a higher frequency.
+In review of the various trench studies of Wasatch Fault scarps, there does not appear to be compelling evidence that there has been a post-Bonneville multi-segment event.
+This means that at least the last 15ky have not seen a multi-segment event, whereas during the Lake Bonneville period the longest interval between events was about 10ky and most were less.
+One possibility is that the underlying pattern of multi-segment earthquakes is still there, and lake isostasy just forced it into a higher frequency.
 A supporting data point to this is that as the lake rose, the time between multi-segment events shortened.
-This is a topic that requires the consideration of a larger group of individuals with a variety of fields of expertise.
+This is a topic which requires the consideration of a larger group of individuals with a variety of fields of expertise.